 Thus, we recognize the potential of this new system to become a contemporary tool for building virtual worlds that are aesthetic and/or contemplative in nature.
 The tool will be open source and will be made available to other users of the DiVE and for the generation of multi-screen environments that are also non-immersive.
+One also hopes to enable connectivity through the internet.
 The open-source nature of the project means that others will be able to customize the work to their own individual needs.
 Given the interest in Second Life and contemporary 3-D construction in general, this is an exciting tool to enhance transdisciplinary learning potentials.
-We are currently on the cusp of funding the above project, although the original World Generator artwork is alive and well, pointing to future potentials.
+Thus, here the user of the tool will articulate the media elements that will be entered into the system for world construction

-Other tool building
+Other tool building projects